Prolasius advenus: Interactions with other species

 The stag beetle Holloceratognathus passaliformis has only ever been found living in the nests of Prolasius advenus.
 The beetle is only known from a few localities near Wellington.
-The rove beetles Neosampa granulata and Zeasampa nunni are also known to live in the nests of P. advenus.
+The rove beetle species Neosampa granulata and Zeasampa nunni also live in the nests of P. advenus.
 Other beetles such as featherwing beetles and Ecomorypora granulata have also been recorded in nests.
-A species of nematode, Diploscapter formicidae, is known to parasitise P. advenus.
+A species of nematode, Diploscapter formicidae, also parasitises P. advenus.
 The juveniles of this nematode occupy the heads of workers.
-Because of the wide distribution of P. advenus, it is likely that D. formicidae are widespread in New Zealand as well.
+Because of the wide distribution of P. advenus, it is likely that D. formicidae is widespread in New Zealand as well.

 There is very little overlap in distribution between P. advenus and Chelaner antarcticus, one of the few other species of endemic ant.
-It is thought that this negative co-occurrence is due to environmental effects.
+The authors suggested that environmental conditions may act as a strong filter contributing to the negative co-occurrence observed between the two species.
+Another factor is that when P. advenus first arrives in an area, it has increased aggressive behaviour in both species.
+In one experiment, when P. advenus was in greater numbers, C. antarcticus was less aggressive whereas if C. antarcticus was more abundant, then P. advenus would instead be more aggressive.
+It was also found that P. advenus was more active on a diet of low carbohydrates and high proteins whereas C. antarcticus was more active on the opposite diet.
+Overall this indicates that arrival sequence and diet may also contribute to the negative co-occurrence of these two species.

-The wasps Vespula germanica and Vespula vulgaris are an exotic species in New Zealand and have impacted P. advenus.
+The wasps Vespula germanica and Vespula vulgaris are exotic species in New Zealand and have impacted P. advenus.
 Genetic bottlenecks in P. advenus populations have been recorded in areas where Vespula populations are high.
 It was hypothesized that this was because of Vespula preying upon the winged queens.
-Similarly, in areas of high wasp density, workers of P. advenus had smaller body sizes.
-This was hypothesized to be due to them competing with Vespula for food.
+Similarly, in areas of high wasp density, the worker of P. advenus had a smaller body size.
+This was hypothesized to be due to it competing with Vespula for food.
+In another study, Vespula wasps were filmed grabbing P. advenus, flying off with them and harmlessly dropping them from up high.
+This was done to workers that were competing with the wasps for a food source and occurred more frequently when there were more workers present.